kennethlmartin/react-archetype/README.md

 *You can also prefix docker commands with environment variables.
 Any variables passed from the CLI will take precedence over those in the `.env` or `docker-compose.yml` files.*

-**Available ENV variables:** These environment variables are used by the application at run-time and will need to be configure for the desired environment accordingly.
+**Available ENV variables:** These environment variables are used by the application at run-time and will need to be configured for the desired environment accordingly.
 The default values for these environment variables can be found within `/config`.

 - APP_ASSETS_PATH
 - APP_BASEPATH